 Par-King Skill Golf is located in Lincolnshire.
-Put Par-King Skill Golf at the forefront of your travel plans using our Lincolnshire itinerary builder.
+Arrange to visit Par-King Skill Golf and other attractions in Lincolnshire using our Lincolnshire trip planner .

 Create an itinerary including Par-King Skill Golf

 Unable to display map at this time.
 Please try again later.

 This is an awesome place.
 But a few caveats: you have to be 48 inches.
 This may not seem like a big deal, but it is if looking for an activity with kids.
 Cash only, and only groups of 4 (so if you hav... more »

 Went here for a date night with my fiance.
 The staff was very nice and attentive!
 Even for a Saturday evening, we didn't wait long to get started.
 All of the holes were fun and creative.
 We paid $17 A... more »

 Tried them after we have exhausted Novelty Golf near Lincoln and Devon and the many other fun golf locations out there.
 This place had a reputation for horrid customer service but and excellent and fu... more »

 This place was nothing short of amazing!
 Coolest mini golf place ever!
 Staff was amazing!
 Definitely have to come back!--Regarding the height requirement I appreciate it.
 By the time they are tall enough to go I feel they can appreciate it more and not be climbing on things and causing distractions/distribution to other players with all that pent up energy of being so young/little.
 It will give them something to look forward to as they get older.
 I've gone to other places where little ones runs on my course..disrupt my game..stay on their hole climbing on things not allowing me to play.
 As they get older they will appreciate how cool this place really is.
 Keep up the great work guys.